deanna-stover/coursesCNU/2020/idst270fall2020/twine.md

 ### - Proposal - Week 8 (10/5 - 10/7)

-Instead of having class on Monday and Wednesday of Week 8 (October 5th and 7th), I'll be holding individual meetings about your topic proposal.
+Instead of having class on Monday and Wednesday of Week 8, I'll be holding individual meetings about your topic proposal.
 You'll need to turn in your proposal via Scholar *before* our meeting.
 This is where we'll discuss your choice of subject and come up with some ideas for moving forward.
-We'll be looking at some sample proposals in class, but your proposal should be **150-300 words**.
+Your proposal should be **200-300 words** and explain both your topic and its social relevance.

 ### - Annotated Bibliography - Sunday, October 18th at 11:59 pm

-### - First Play Test - Monday, November 9th (in class)

-### - Second Play Test and Essay Peer Review - Monday, November 16th (in class)
+You'll be responsible for finding *at least* five (5) academic sources and writing **100-150 words per entry** explaining the central argument of the source and its relevance to your project.

 ### - Final Twine Game and Research Paper Deadline - Friday, November 20th at 11:59 pm

+In addition to yo

 _____